MElsheshtawy/Programming/README.md

 # 🏆 Competitive Programming

-This repository contains my solutions, notes, and practice work in **competitive programming**.
+Those links contains my solutions, and practice work in **competitive programming**.
 I use platforms like Codeforces, LeetCode, AtCoder, and HackerRank to practice algorithms, data structures, and problem-solving skills.

 ---